Research and Outreach

 The College of Science is engaged in our community through outreach programs serving K-12 along with citizens and business in Nevada.

-We all must get better prepared for major earthquakes, and also practice how to protect ourselves when they happen.
+We need to be prepared for major earthquakes and practice how to protect ourselves when they happen.
 The purpose of the ShakeOut is to help people and organizations do both.
-Visit the Great Nevada ShakeOut website

 The MacLean Observatory will support education and research and provide teaching and viewing opportunities for students of the University, area community colleges, elementary schools and the general public.
 Learn more about the MacLean Observatory